arlofonseca/fivem-parking/README.md

 *owner*
 - - `number` or `string`
 - - Number is for Ox, string is for ESX.
-For Ox it is `player.charid`, for ESX it is `player.license` *(if you're using ESX Multicharacter, the license will be `char1:etc` and will be unique along characters)*.
+For Ox, it is `player.charid`, for ESX, it is `player.license` *(if you're using ESX Multicharacter, the license will be `char1:etc` and will be unique along characters)*.

 *plate*
 - - `string`